-The mixture of gastronomic culture in the Dominican Republic was born due the close relationship between three cultures: Tainos, Africans and Spanish.
-A perfect example for this mixture is the “Salcocho” a stew of Spanish descent, accompanied by tuberles such as yucca, the main ingredient of the “Casabe” of the natives Tainos.
+The mixture of gastronomic culture in the Dominican Republic was born due to the close relationship between three cultures: Tainos, Africans and Spanish.
+A perfect example of this mixture is the “Salcocho” a stew of Spanish descent, accompanied by tubercles such as yucca, the main ingredient of the “Casabe” of the natives Tainos.

 In the North a lot of stewed or fried pork is consumed in the form of “chicharrón” accompanied by tubers; in the south other ingredients are transformed into exquisite dishes like the typical goat stewed with “chenchen”; another typical dish, is a type of “risotto” but made of corn and coconut milk.

-In smaller proportion, fish and seafood shape numerous and colorful dishes served on a daily base.
+In a smaller proportions, fish and seafood shape numerous and colorful dishes served on a daily base.